 Goldman Sachs to co-host investor launches of the 2021 Access to Medicine Index

-On Wednesday 24 February 2021, Goldman Sachs and the Access to Medicine Foundation will co-host the first of a series of investor launch events on the 2021 Access to Medicine Index.
+On Tuesday 9 March 2021, Goldman Sachs and the Access to Medicine Foundation will co-host the final series of investor launch events on the 2021 Access to Medicine Index.
 The three events will bring together investor and company representatives from Europe, USA and Japan.

 The Access to Medicine Index ranks 20 of the world’s largest pharma companies on how they manage material risks and opportunities related to access to medicine, including value drivers such as governance, compliance, R&D, pricing, management of intellectual property and product delivery.

 The virtual events will provide institutional investors with the opportunity to dive into the findings of the new report, attend panel discussions on global health and investment trends and participate in 1-1 meetings with pharmaceutical companies to discuss past performance and future plans.